joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

 }
 ```

 > Note that in the `catch` of `createUser` and `getUser`, we're logging the exception and simply re-throwing.
 This will cause the API to return the exception message down the wire to the client.
-This is at best, user-unfriendly, and at worst, a secuirty issue.
+This is at best, user-unfriendly, and at worst, a security issue.
 Later, we'll add logic to return safe and user-friendly errors back to the client.

 Let's test our changes.
 Run our curl command from above:

 `curl -X POST localhost:3000/graphql -H "content-type: application/json" -d '{ "query": "mutation CreateUser($email: String!) { createUser(email: $email) { id email } }", "args": { "email": "kevin@dundermifflin.com" } }'`

-We should get back `{"data":{"createUser":{"id":"5955fad170cc03b92a1c6199","email":"kevin@dundermifflin.com"}}}` the first time it's run.
+We should get back `{"data":{"createUser":{"id":"5955fad170cc03b92a1c6199","email":"kevin@dundermifflin.com"}}}` the first time it's run (your ID will be different).
 If we run the same command a second time, we should get back:

 `{"errors":[{"message":"E11000 duplicate key error collection: bnb-book.User index: idx_User_email dup key: { : \"kevin@dundermifflin.com\" }","locations":[{"line":1,"column":40}],"path":["createUser"]}],"data":{"createUser":null}}`

 Excellent!
 Our response contains an `errors` array that contains a message describing the problem: we already added "kevin@dundermifflin.com" as a user.

-Let's try our `getUser` function:
+Let's try our `getUser` function (change the ID here to the one you received above!):

 `curl -X POST localhost:3000/graphql -H "content-type: application/json" -d '{ "query": "query GetUserById($id: ID!) { getUser(id: $id) { id email } }", "args": { "id": "5955fad170cc03b92a1c6199" } }'`